On the consistency of supervised learning with missing values: Supervised learning procedures with missing data on train and test set

 This approach is easy to implement for \emph{univariate imputation} methods that consider each feature separately, for instance with mean imputation: parameters $\hat \alpha$ correspond to the mean $\hat\mu_j$ of each column which is learned on the training set, and new observations on the test set are imputed by $(\hat\mu_1,\ldots,\hat\mu_d)$.
 This approach can also be implemented with a joint Gaussian model on $(\X,Y)$, learning parameters of the Gaussian with the EM algorithm on the training set.
 Indeed, one can then impute the test set using the conditional expectations of the missing features given the observed features (without $Y$) and the estimated parameters.

 For more general imputation methods, two issues hinder out-of-sample imputation.
 First, many available imputation methods are ``black-boxes'' that take as input an incomplete data set and output a completed data set: they do not separate the estimation of model parameters from their use to complete the data.
-This is the case for many implementations of iterative conditional imputation such as MICE \citep{vanbuuren2018flexible} or missForest \citep{stekhoven2011missforest}, though scikit-learn \citep{scikit-learn} provides out-of-sample iterative conditional imputation.
+This is the case for many implementations of iterative conditional imputation such as missForest \citep{stekhoven2011missforest}, through scikit-learn \citep{scikit-learn} and recent versions of MICE \citep{vanbuuren2018flexible} (using an argument "ignore") provides out-of-sample iterative conditional imputation.
 It is also difficult for powerful imputers presented in Section \ref{sec:imputeprior} such as low-rank matrix completion, which cannot be easily marginalised on $\X$ alone.

 As most existing implementations cannot easily impute a new data set with the same imputation model, some analysts resort to performing separate imputation of the training set and the test set.
 But the smaller the test set, the more suboptimal this strategy is, and it completely fails in the case where only one observation has to be predicted.
-Another option is to consider semi-supervised settings, where the test set is available at train time: grouped imputation can then simultaneously impute the train and the test set \citep{kapelner2015prediction}, while the predictive model is subsequently learned on the training set only.
-Nevertheless, it often happens that the training set is not available at test time.
+Another option is to consider semi-supervised settings, when the test set is available at train time: grouped imputation can then simultaneously impute the train and the test set \citep{kapelner2015prediction}, while the predictive model is subsequently learned on the training set only.